feamster/digitakt-midi-mcp/README.md

 **Parameters:**
 - `bars` (optional): Number of bars to play in 4/4 time.
 Default is 4 bars.
 - `bpm` (optional): Tempo in beats per minute.
 Default is 120 BPM.
-- `track_triggers` (optional): Array of `[beat, track, velocity]` for Digitakt drum tracks where beat is 0-based quarter note, track is 1-16, velocity is 1-127.
+- `track_triggers` (optional): Array of `[beat, track, velocity]` or `[beat, track, velocity, note]` for Digitakt drum tracks where beat is 0-based quarter note, track is 1-16, velocity is 1-127, and optional note is MIDI note 0-127 for **chromatic triggering** (if omitted, uses track number for standard triggering).
 Default is empty array.
 - `midi_channels` (optional): Dictionary mapping MIDI channel numbers (1-16) to arrays of `[beat, note, velocity, duration]`.
 Each channel can have independent note sequences.
 Default is empty object `{}`.
 - `send_clock` (optional): Send MIDI Clock messages for transport sync.
 Default is true.
 - `midi_start_at_beat` (optional): Beat number (0-based) to send MIDI Start and begin MIDI Clock.
 When starting mid-sequence (beat > 0), a MIDI Song Position Pointer message is sent before MIDI Start.
 Default is 0 (immediate start).